royashbrook/royashbrook.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 }
 ```

 I was just running this while I was doing other stuff around the house on the weekend, so apparently whatever I clicked on didn't do what I expected.
-Time to try again it seems. =P
+Time to try again it seems. 😛

 So this time I looked under advanced and updated some items differently.
 I also used the table that already had the pregenerated json data.
 The first time I did a for json auto, basically the same way I built the first query.